paulmartin91/CardGame/README.md

 - Add keys to mapped objects
 - Background
 - Button outlines keep showing up, might be something in the old .css file that fixed this
+- Cards object should be a class and creating a game should create a new instance of said class

 Login Page
 - ~~Successful login crashes server~~ ✓